Lens

 Executive Search

-An AI associate for retained executive search.
+An AI-powered discovery layer inside retained executive search.

 Request access →

-What Lens is
+01 — What Lens is

 A wrong senior hire is paid for by the board, the CFO, and the investors — over a two-year arc.
 Lens exists to surface the misalignment before the offer goes out.